xrettle/WFGY/TensionUniverse/BlackHole/Q042_dark_energy_and_cosmic_acceleration.md

 * mismatch quantities and tension scores
 * singular sets and domain restrictions

-We do not describe any deep TU generative rules, and we do not describe any explicit mapping from raw observational data to internal TU fields.
+We do not describe any deep Tension Universe generative rules, and we do not describe any explicit mapping from raw observational data to internal Tension Universe fields.

 ### 3.1 State space